TITLE Senior Director of Donor Relations and Special Events

 1. Supports the overall long-term financial strength of University programs by visiting with donors and prospective donors about a variety of gift possibilities, particularly scholarships.

-2. Prepares the Foundation Annual Reportby writing, editing, proofreading, and coordinating with the Publications Office and other writers.
+2. Prepares the Foundation’s publication, Advancements, by writing, editing, proofreading, and coordinating with Creative Services and other writers.
+This publication is released twice per year.

 3. Facilitates donor gift planning by remaining current in areas of gift possibilities available through the Missouri State University Foundation and the current laws and regulations governing such gifts.

-4. Assures good donor relations by assuming primary responsibility for working closely with scholarship and endowment gift donors and preparing all associated paperwork which facilitates scholarship and endowment giving including the collection of agreements and other documentation to manage and administer the terms and provisions of individual donations.
+4. Assures good donor relations by assuming primary responsibility for working closely with scholarship and endowment gift donors and gift officers; prepares and reviews all donor agreements and associated paperwork which facilitates scholarship and endowment giving including the collection of agreements and other documentation to manage and administer the terms and provisions of individual donations.

-6. Oversees the Foundation funding for endowed faculty positions and other Foundation accounts in special funding programs.
+7. Oversees the Foundation funding for endowed faculty positions and works in tandem with the Provost office on the awarding and funding process.

-16. Facilitates and supports the accomplishment of established goals for the Office of Development and Alumni Relations by developing and maintaining cordial and professional working relationships with University administrative, support, and professional departmental staff and appropriate off-campus constituencies.
+18. Facilitates and supports the accomplishment of established goals for the Office of University Advancement Relations by developing and maintaining cordial and professional working relationships with University administrative, support, and professional departmental staff and appropriate off-campus constituencies.

-17. Participates as a fully productive member of the professional staff by adhering to all University policies and procedures and the internal policies and procedures of the Office of Development and Alumni Relations.
+19. Participates as a fully productive member of the professional staff by adhering to all University policies and procedures and the internal policies and procedures of the Office of University Advancement.

 OFFICE OF HUMAN RESOURCES